peggypytang/EmoDJ/README.md

 The models are pre-trained and are under 'EmoDJ Music Player/model' folder.
 SVR model was used on MFCCs to predict time-varying arousal and valence values on the scale of [-1,1].
 Dataset of 1000 Songs for Emotional Analysis of Music was used for training and testing the recognition model.

-If you are interested in the details of training, refer to 'Music_Emotion_Recognition_Model_Code.ipynb' under 'Music Emotion Recognition Model Training' folder
+If you are interested in the details of training, refer to 'Music_Emotion_Recognition_Model_Code.ipynb'.

 #### Music Retrieval Panel